TV stand ideas – 19 designs to elevate your TV with style and functionality

 ‘The modular concept means that the furniture can be adjusted to suit all circumstances and combined in a variety of ways,’ says Ian Weddell, chief executive officer of USM Modular Furniture (opens in new tab).
 Make sure your room dividers are positioned in an area where they are not likely to get knocked, particularly with children around, and look for ones that can be connected to the ceiling to provide more support.

-To keep things simple, why not create one central storage and display area for your small living rooms storage ideas.
+To keep things simple, why not integrate your TV into one central storage and display area, great for small living room storage ideas.

-In this cozy and inviting living room, the wooden shelving and cabinet design act as the main storage and media unit in the space.
-Even though the design is a large piece, by having one central storage and display area in the room, you can create a lot more space for seating, other furniture pieces, lighting and accessory designs.
+In this inviting and cozy living room, the wooden shelving and cabinet design act as the main storage and media unit in the space.
+Even though the design is a large piece, by having one central storage and display area in the room, you can create a lot more space for seating, other furniture pieces, lighting, and accessory designs.

 Don't let a TV stand spoil your living room aesthetic.
 Here, the TV blends beautifully into the bespoke wood wall paneling of this white and brown living room without interrupting the earthy aesthetic.

 ‘We will often do built-in cabinetry and TV stands to frame the TV, or an enclosed sideboard with shelf options,’ says interior designer Claudia Afshar (opens in new tab).
 ‘This allows you to keep playthings nearby, without compromising aesthetic.’

 Modern life requires that the family room of the home fulfills a multitude of functions – from offering somewhere to relax and dine to working as an office space, so well-planned TV stand ideas are the key to a practical scheme.

 If space is at a premium, opt for a striking free-standing TV stand to help ensure this room meets your every need.
 If there’s one thing that’s going to create the illusion of more space in a small living room, it’s investing in the right, slimline furniture – it can actually make a room feel wider in seconds.